-Whether it’s out of curiosity or necessity, you may wonder if ATV tires have tubes in them.
-It’s a legit question to ask; I remember asking the same question myself when I bought my first ATV.
+Whether out of curiosity or necessity, you may wonder if ATV tires have tubes in them.
+It’s a legit question; I remember asking the same question when I bought my first ATV.

-So are ATV tires tubeless or not?
-Almost all ATV tires are tubeless due to the downsides of running tubes in a low-pressure tire.
-You can install tubes in an ATV tire, but for most users, it is not the best alternative.
+So are ATV tires tubeless?
+Most ATV tires are tubeless due to increased puncture resistance, easier repairs, and to avoid the downsides of running tubes in a low-pressure tire.
+You can install tubes in an ATV tire, but it is not the best alternative for most.

 Most, if not all, new ATV tires are sold without tubes.
 But why do the manufacturers choose this setup instead of using inner tubes?